Oregand/Coupon-App-FrontEnd/promopay/README.md

 # PromoPay

-Dillinger is a cloud-enabled, mobile-ready, offline-storage, AngularJS powered HTML5 Markdown editor.
+PromoPay is a cloud-enabled, mobile-ready, AngularJS powered Coupon Validation application.

   - Type some Markdown on the left
   - See HTML in the right